-The festival is marked by several traditions where carry a procession day and night is included as well along with two drum orchestration.
-Later, the celebration is followed by some folk-art performances which is again a tradition of Hindu religion and Kerala as well.
+The festival is marked by several traditions which include a day-long procession along with two drum orchestrations.
+Later, the celebration is followed by some folk-art performances which are again a tradition of Hindu religion and of Kerala as well.

 History of Uthralikavu Pooram

-Major attractions of Uthralikavu Pooram
+Major Attractions of Uthralikavu Pooram, Thrissur

 How to Reach

-By Rail.
 The nearest railway station is Thrissur Railway Station.
 The Sree Ruthira Mahakalikavu Temple is just a few minutes away from the railway station.
-Cities like Kochi (61 km), Kozhikode (95 km), Coimbatore (101km) have got great road connectivity.
+Listed below are some direct trains by which you can reach Thrissur.

 Thrissur has great road connectivity and is well-linked to its neighboring regions.
 Cities like Kochi (61km), Kozhikode (95km), and Coimbatore (101km) can be easily reached by roadways.
 Mentioned below is the estimate of distance in kilometers and the best route to take in order to reach Thrissur.